‘V TO DO WHAT YOU WANT’ - Volvo V60 Range Independent New Review (Ref:1078/11678)

 Cost of Ownership

 Let's look at the WLTP efficiency stats.
-The B3 and B4 mild hybrid petrol variants most will choose offer combined fuel consumption of up to 45.5mpg on the combined cycle and CO2 emissions of up to 168g/km.
-The T6 AWD petrol/electric plug-in hybrid manages up to 352.6mpg and up to 18g/km and will offer an EAER-rated all-electric driving range of up to 54.1 miles.
+The B4 mild hybrid petrol variant most will choose offer combined fuel consumption of up to 44.8mpg on the combined cycle and CO2 emissions of up to 143g/km.
+Both PHEV versions manage up to 352.6mpg on the combined cycle.
+The T6 Plug-in Hybrid returns up to 17g/km and will offer an EAER-rated all-electric driving range of up to 56.5 miles.
+For the T8 PHEV, the figures are up to 18g/km and 55.9 miles.
+That means PHEV variant Benefit-in-Kind taxation of 8% - compared to 33% for the B4.

 Ultimately of course, we can talk about figures all day but the ultimate cleanliness and frugality of any car has as much to do with the driver as with the automotive engineer.
 Here, the figures quoted assume that the car is being operated in the most frugally-orientated of the available drive modes - 'Eco' - a setting that gives you a green-tinged gauge you can use to regulate throttle application.
 Maintenance should also be relatively affordable for a car of this kind, with intervals every year or 18,000 miles.
 Three or five year pre-paid servicing packages are available to help you budget ahead.
 With the useful 'Volvo On Call App' remote connectivity system, this V60 can be programmed to autonomously realise when a service is due, then automatically book it for you at a dealership of your choice.
 Finally, we'll tell you that the warranty is the usual three year, 60,000 mile package.